Rugby Town Hall: Current Town Hall

-After civic leaders found that "The Lawn" was inadequate for their needs, they elected to construct a purpose-built facility.
-The current building, the third town hall, was built between 1959 and 1961.
+Ultimately, the work was postponed by the Second World War, and construction was delayed until work started in June 1959.
 Adjoining it to the north is a functions venue called Benn Hall which was built at the same time.
-The Town Hall and Benn Hall were both formally opened by Queen Elizabeth The Queen Mother on 5 July 1961.
-It was designed by J.C.
-Prestwich & Sons, and consists of two brick neo-Georgian wings, fronted by a white stone entrance portico, the top of which is inscribed with the borough motto "Floreat Rugbeia", Latin for "May Rugby Flourish".
+Both the "New Town Hall" and the Benn Hall were opened on 5 July 1961 by Queen Elizabeth The Queen Mother.
+The town hall consists of two brick neo-Georgian wings, fronted by a white stone entrance portico, the top of which is inscribed with the borough motto "Floreat Rugbeia", Latin for "May Rugby Flourish".

 The architecture historian Nikolaus Pevsner did not hold a favourable view of the town hall, describing it as "quite dead architecturally".

 During 1984-85 the town hall made the national news when it was the scene of protests against Rugby council's controversial decision to remove the words ‘sexual orientation’ from their Equal Opportunities policy.
 This was widely interpreted as a 'ban on gays' and caused uproar, and led to large protests from gay rights campaigners and politicians, including the MP Chris Smith, who used the occasion to choose to "come out" as Britain's first gay MP.
 The council eventually bowed to pressure to reverse the decision in early 1985.

 A bronze sculpture commemorating Sir Frank Whittle, the "Father of the Jet Engine", was installed at Chestnut Field just outside the town hall in 2005.

 In more recent times solar panels were installed on the roof of the building.